-Regenerative Organic Certified™ Programs
+Regenerative Organic Certified® Programs

-Regenerative Organic is the highest organic standard, which supports people and animals working together to restore the health of our planet.
+The highest organic standard, which supports people and animals working together to restore the health of our planet.

 Where We Are

-Through this program, we're growing food and fiber on farms working toward the highest organic standard, which aims to rehabilitate soil, respect animal welfare and improve the lives of farmers.
+Through this initiative, we're growing food and fiber on farms working toward the highest organic standard, which aims to rehabilitate soil, respect animal welfare and improve the lives of farmers.
 These practices reduce greenhouse gas emissions and could help trap more carbon than conventional agriculture.